 All your have to do is adapt your content to an evergreen setting and tweak it based on the results of your survey.
 You could have the whole thing set up to sell evergreen in as little a a week.

 1. Turn Your Webinar into an Automated Webinar

-If you ran a live webinar for your course you can take the best recording and turn it into an automated webinar using a platform such as Webinar Jam.
+If you ran a live webinar for your course you can take the best recording and future course content.
 Or if you ran a challenge you can set it up as an automated email sequence that drips out a new email each day.

 2. Add Evergreen Scarcity to Your Sales Page

 Scarcity is one of the best way to increase sales and just because you don’t have a LIVE cart closing date doesn’t mean you can’t add scarcity to your evergreen funnel.